Vegan Vanilla Cheesecake

 I almost always use Violife cream cheese for my no-bake cheesecakes because it’s the creamiest and always holds firm without fail.
 It is a little on the pricey side but I promise it’s worth paying the extra!
 Without cashews, you need something sturdy that will create structure in the filling.

-Some other brands of dairy-free soft cheese (especially the cheaper ones) tend to have a very strong flavour that isn’t pleasant.
+Some other brands of vegan cream cheese (especially the cheaper ones) tend to have a very strong flavour that isn’t pleasant.
 They also often contain more water and are likely to produce a floppy, mushy mess of a cheesecake.
 Not the vibe we’re going for here!

 I’ve also heard great things about Sainsbury’s cream cheese‘s ability to produce a firm vegan cheesecake although I’ve never actually used it myself for this particular recipe.
 The taste however, is spot on in my opinion!